mortenhbakken/azureforum_secretmanagement/README.md

 - An active Azure subscription
 - A Service Principal with *owner* rights in the subscription, configured as a Secret in the GitHub repository ([guide](https://github.com/marketplace/actions/azure-login#configure-a-service-principal-with-a-secret))
 - A secret value that you want to deploy into Azure.
 Store this as a GitHub Secret under the name *SECRET_VALUE*
-- Create a globally unique name for the Web App(s) and Key Vault(s) to be deployed.
+- Create globally unique name(s) for the Web App(s) and Key Vault(s) to be deployed.
 These are parameterized in the bicep file, can be overriden by hand in the GitHub Action file (.github/workflows/CIflow.yml)
-- .NET 5 SDK
+- .Net 5 SDK

 For the **secret_loaded_from_kv** there is one additional prerequisite:
-- A Service Principal that the web app will manually use to authenticate to Key Vault.
+- A Service Principal that the web app will programmatically use to authenticate to Key Vault.
 Create it with Azure CLI or in the Portal and store the following secrets in GitHub Secrets:
     - WEBSITEID_CLIENTID
     - WEBSITEID_CLIENTSECRET
     - WEBSITEID_PRINCIPALID